Bop TV: History

 The signals were restricted to within Bophuthatswana in 1986 following the rapid success of its broadcasts by means of overspill to parts of South Africa; the restrictions were put to place after the ITU recommended that the station considered as a "foreign broadcaster" in South Africa.
 There could be no overspill from Bophuthatswana to major cities like Johannesburg, Pretoria, or Soweto, since Bophuthatswana was hundreds of kilometres away.
 However, from the Johannesburg transmitter beamed toward the intended target of Soweto, there was some overspill into south-western Johannesburg suburbs Bop TV started satellite broadcasts in 1988, using a satellite from the Intelsat IV fleet for that purpose.
 The channel was even carried in the early years of cable television in Israel and was the primary way Israel saw CNN International during the Gulf War, being removed over concerns due to its American imports, program contracts and the refusal of the Israeli cable companies to pay for its reception.

 By 1990, Bop TV was received by some 350,000 television sets in its coverage area, for a daily schedule of nine hours.
 The channel was already interested in buying new series such as The Simpsons (before it even premiered on M-Net) and The Arsenio Hall Show, but the prices for such were expensive.
 Its executives were in screening sessions from numerous production companies, including American juggernauts.

 A post-apartheid reshuffling of the SABC in 1996 resulted in the former bantustan broadcasters being integrated into it.
 This infuriated the bosses of Bop Broadcasting.
+During the late 90s, it was used to provide training for prospective Botswana Television staff.

 In 1997, the State Reorganisation Act led to the creation of subsidies for the former bantustan broadcasters that were now under the SABC's control.
 The said subsidy ended in November 2001.
 From then onward, the SABC was now funding Bop Broadcasting in its entirety.
 The channel started airing the Setswana SABC news bulletin at 9pm on 4 January 2000, coinciding with changes to SABC2's primetime schedule.
 In 2003, the SABC announced that they would shut the channel down on 31 July.
+After its closure, the SABC planned to use its infrastructure for a regional broadcasting base.